DART LAB

 The exercises use the following functions:

-To run these, cd into the DART_LAB/matlab directory, start matlab, and type
+To run the exercises, cd into the DART_LAB/matlab directory, start matlab, and type the function name at the prompt.